-St Rose’s has a strong commitment to support our staff in continuing their professional development.
+St Rose’s and St Martin’s has a strong commitment to support our staff in continuing their professional development.
 We offer many ways to achieve this including through our own programme which seeks to ensure that staff can learn and develop skills that keep them at the forefront of developments in this field of education, therapy and care.
 Our staff enjoy a strong sense of community and professional support, as well as a lively and cheerful environment in which to work.
 In addition there are many other benefits for staff, including a central Stroud location with easy access to buses and trains, on-site parking, attractive grounds, low-cost lunches and subsidised nursery places

 St. Rose’s is committed to safeguarding and promoting the welfare of children and vulnerable adults.
 All staff and volunteers share this commitment.
 Successful applicants will be required to undertake an enhanced disclosure and to subscribe to the DBS update service.
 For more information please see our policies here.